MarlonWiss2212/vue-directives/Readme.md

 pnpm run dev             # Start Playground (Run install, dev:prepare and build before)

 # When creating pull request for stage into main run
-pnpm run add-release     # Create a new changeset pnpm run version-release # Versioning of the changesets
+pnpm run add-changes     # Create a new changeset pnpm run version-changes # Versioning of the changesets
 ```
 </details>